-They have made it very clear that they believe that they have the right to associate their new game with Star Control on the basis that they have previously licensed content to Star Control games in violation of our trademark while simultaneously insisting that we modify Star Control: Origins in ways that they have no legal right to demand.
+They have made it very clear that they believe that they have the right to associate their new game with Star Control on the basis that they have previously licensed content to Star Control games.
+They have no such right.

-Q: Why did Stardock trademark the Star Control 2 alien names?
+Q: Why did Stardock really need to trademark the Star Control 2 alien names?

 However, in December 2017, Paul and Fred posted:

 This creates confusion because Stardock alone owns the Star Control universe.
 That doesn’t mean it owns any lore or stories created by others.
 It just means that Stardock has the right to determine what is canon in the Star Control universe.

 The Star Control aliens are associated with Star Control.
 That doesn’t mean Stardock can use expressions and stories of those aliens without permission.
 But it does mean Stardock has the right to create its own stories and expressions for the Ur-Quan, Spathi, etc.